 APS Guidelines to Supplement Regulations

 2.1: Introduction to California APS Standards for Consistency in Determining Findings

+This was a intentionally left blank

 This page intentionally left blank.

 California APS\ Standards for Consistency in Determining Findings

 Key: APS = Adult Protective Services.
 Client = elder and/or adult with a disability